Blake-Madden/Wisteria-Dataviz/ImportingData.md

 If reading the columns as strings, then the importer will internally assign integral codes to the strings in the order that they appear in the file.
 Because of this, the numeric code assigned to missing data (i.e., empty string) is non-deterministic.
-It will be whatever the next ID in the sequence is when the first empty value is encountered in the column. @c ColumnWithStringTable::FindMissingDataCode() can be usded to find this code after import.
+It will be whatever the next ID in the sequence is when the first empty value is encountered in the column. `ColumnWithStringTable::FindMissingDataCode()` can be usded to find this code after import.

-Otherwise, if the file contains integers, then you can import the column as such using
+Otherwise, if the file contains integers, then you can import the column as such using `CategoricalImportMethod::ReadAsIntegers`.
-@c CategoricalImportMethod::ReadAsIntegers.
 If you want strings to be connected to these codes/integers, then this can be done by accessing the column's string table, like so:

 ```cpp